Darris Kilgour: Arrests

 Kilgour was arrested on May 9, 2011 for drunk driving after the police found his car in a ditch in the Town of Lewiston.
 There were additional charges of unsafe backing, unlicensed operation of a motor vehicle, and refusal to take a breath test.
 In 2013, Kilgour got his second DWI arrest in Lewiston after being pulled over at 3:00 AM.
 He was also charged with speeding and operating a vehicle without insurance or a registration.
 Then, in 2014 he was arrested for second degree harassment, menacing and endangering a child after dropping his son of at his estranged wife’s house drunk.
 Once he reached the house, he reportedly approached the house with a hammer and shoved his estranged wife to the ground and harassed her boyfriend.

 Car accident

 On September 2, 2018, Kilgour was the victim of a hit and run where he broke both tibias, his femur and dislocated a knee.
 He had to have a metal rod inserted into his femur.
-The man who ran him over accepted a plea deal for first-degree reckless endangerment and had a blood alcohol content of 0.18 at the time of the accident.
+The man who ran him over, Clark Ivan Abrams, accepted a plea deal for first-degree reckless endangerment and had a blood alcohol content of 0.18 at the time of the accident.